Walter C. Booth

 Walter Cowles "Bummy" Booth (December 7, 1874 – April 5, 1944) was an American football coach.
 He served as the head football coach at the University of Nebraska–Lincoln from 1900 to 1905, compiling a record of 46–8–1.
 Booth led Nebraska to a perfect, shutout season in 1902.
 His teams achieved the longest winning streak in Nebraska football history with 27 victories including exhibition games, and the second longest with 24 victories excluding exhibition games.
 That streak remained unbroken until the 1995 Nebraska Cornhuskers extended their winning streak to 26 games.

 Coaching career

 Booth turned Nebraska into an independent football powerhouse in the Midwest after coming off its first losing season in 1899.
-Alonzo Edwin Branch had left the program in 1899 making a spot for Booth to take over.
+Alonzo Edwin Branch had left the program in 1899, making room for Booth to take over.
 The 1900 Nebraska football team would be the first to be officially called the Cornhuskers and had a record of 6–1–1, not counting two exhibition games.
 Every game that year was a shutout until the last game of the season with a 20–21 loss to Minnesota.

-The 1901 Nebraska football team came out and had a 6–2 record with several shutouts, including a 51–0 game against rival Missouri and ending the season with a three-game winning streak.
+The 1901 Nebraska football team had a 6–2 record with several shutouts - including a 51–0 game against rival Missouri - and ended the season with a three-game winning streak.